‘Paranormal Lockdown’ S2E10: Rampart Street Murder House Preview

 — Para Lock Fans (@ParaLockFans) February 13, 2017

 Expect the usual gadgets to help record and enhance vocalization by spirits or residual hauntings, as well as a brand-new device that uses lights to sense changes in energy over a large area.
-While the voice enhancing devices may not be new, there is something particularly creepy and the voices that come through at Rampart Street Murder House in this episode.
+While the voice enhancing devices may not be new, there is something particularly creepy about the voices that come through at Rampart Street Murder House in this episode.
 And yes, that was plural.

 Paranormal Lockdown airs on TLC on Friday nights at 9 p.m.
 ET.